 Even with extensive research and thought put into the draft, most contracts go through some sort of negotiation.
 Terms will need to be redlined and edits made.
 Often this is where the time spent on a document begins to increase and communication breaks down.
 Being flexible, easily adaptable, and able to negotiate any changes without time-lapse or siloed communication is critical for an organization’s success in streamlining the negotiation process.
 Properly managed changes can actually be a catalyst for good in a company, whether it’s through adjustments to the terms in the template or more beneficial terms for both sides.

 Technology is one way to effectively manage change.
 Communication can only go so far before channels are separated and efficiency lags behind.
 A contract lifecycle management platform that keeps people, processes, and documents all in one place is the best way to ensure that changes are indeed managed well for an organization.

 Reduce, Reuse, Recycle

-Contract Management can be a very complex and subtle process—drafting, negotiating, renegotiating, signing, adjusting, adjudicating, and resurrecting contracts.
-What Concord does is make your contract lifecycle management as simple and easy as possible.
+Contract management can be a complex and subtle process—drafting, negotiating, renegotiating, signing, adjusting, and renewing contracts.
+A contract management platform should make the contract lifecycle much more simple and streamlined.